AcheronProject/AcheronDocs/reset_article/principle.rst

 	.
 Table of boot options for STM32F0xx devices.

 First of all, we can ignore the three bottom options as those are only available to STM32F04x and STM32F09x devices.
 Then for the three top options, we can ignore **BOOT_SEL** that is 1 for all these options and **nBOOT0** which is marked as an **x** meaning its value does not matter for these options.
-As for **nBOOT1**, we have to remember it comes factory-set as zero, meaning that if we simply don't mess with it, we can do both the options we wanted -- boot from system memory or boot from flash -- at the expense of not being able to start from SRAM which is very, very rare on an end-product occasion so not a big deal anyways.
+As for **nBOOT1**, we have to remember it comes factory-set as one, meaning that if we simply don't mess with it, we can do both the options we wanted -- boot from system memory or boot from flash -- at the expense of not being able to start from SRAM which is very, very rare on an end-product occasion so not a big deal anyways.

 In the end, we can reset into flash or go into DFU USB by only setting the value of the pin **BOOT0**: if it is high, the MCU goes into DFU and if it is low, it resets into flash.